|SJ23 Tech Tip H07, (Issued 2002-08-22, Bob Schimmel)|

 floating.
 A popular location for the impellor is just forward of

 the keel, under the head.
-While the impellor performs well here, a
+While the impellor performs very well here, a

 lot of water can easily flow under the liner from where it is difficult

 HOW IS THE DECK ATTACHED TO THE HULL - The deck is sealed to the hull flange with butyl rubber and mechanically fastened with machine screws through the toe rail as depicted in this drawing.
 The toe rail adds a tremendous amount of reinforcement to this joint.
 The hull flange is actually an extension of the top of the hull, turned inwards to create a lip that the deck rests on.
-It is quite substantial, having a minimum thickness of 1/8".
+It is quite substantial in itself, having a minimum thickness of 1/8".
 A bead of butyl rubber is laid on top of the flange and seals the joint when the deck is lowered and aligned to the hull.
-A few pop rivets are judiciously set in place to lock the alignment of the deck to the hull for attaching the toe rail can be bolted on.
+A few pop rivets are judiciously set in place to lock the alignment of the deck to the hull so the toe rail can be bolted on.
 This starts at the stern and ends at the bow.
 I wish I could report that the toe rail is prebent to alleviate stress, but that is not the case.
 I discovered this when I replaced several toe rail screws and the and of the rail started to pop out.
 I pulled it back into place using long bar clamps and lots of lumber.